 Those seeking a major in either Applied Mathematics or in Computer Science can readily combine their degree with a Dual Degree in Engineering from Washington University in St. Louis, or from the University of Missouri-Kansas City.
 Students will graduate with a BS degree in either Applied Mathematics or Computer Science, and in addition, a BS degree in Engineering from their choice of the two named universities.

 Students may also choose from an assortment of minors, certificates, and concentrations offered by the department.
-Undergraduate minors are available in Applied Mathematics, Mathematics for Educators, Cyber Security, Computer Science, and Management Information Systems.
+Undergraduate minors are available in Applied Mathematics, Cyber Security, Computer Science, and Management Information Systems.
 Students who major in Computer Science or Management Information Systems have an opportunity to pursue a concentration in Cyber Security.
 A Mathematics for Middle School concentration is also available.
 Undergraduate certificates are available in both Cyber Security and Website Development.
 Graduate certificates are available in Learning Technologies, Virtual Worlds, and Instructional Design and Technology.

 The Department of Mathematics and Computer Science offers a rigorous curriculum emphasizing analytical thinking, problem solving and effective communication.
 Specifically, through its programs, the department seeks to: